-I'm a post doc in the Distributed Systems group at Microsoft Research in Redmond.
+I'm a post doc in the Mobility and Networking Research group at Microsoft Research in Redmond.
 Broadly, my research interests are rooted in systems and networking, in particular distributed systems and algorithms.

 Outside of work, my interests are primarily musical.
 I have been a member and director of three different a cappella singing groups: The UCSD Beat, The Microsoft Acoustix, and Cornell University's Absolute A Cappella.